apache/mesos/docs/endpoints/master/state.md

 ### DESCRIPTION ###
 Returns 200 OK when the state of the master was queried successfully.

 Returns 307 TEMPORARY_REDIRECT redirect to the leading master when current master is not the leader.

 Returns 503 SERVICE_UNAVAILABLE if the leading master cannot be found.

-This endpoint shows information about the frameworks, tasks, executors and agents running in the cluster as a JSON object.
+This endpoint shows information about the frameworks, tasks, executors, and agents running in the cluster as a JSON object.
 The information shown might be filtered based on the user accessing the endpoint.